 Imo is a free chat, call, and video app for Android phones.
 It has been around quite a long time but is more popular in some countries than in others.
 To some readers, it will be as familiar as Skype, Telegram, and Tox but, to others, it will be relatively unknown.

 Fortunately, it has end-to-end encryption but that's not exactly the app's best feature.
 Its calls work well enough but its performance is often unstable and the overall appeal lies more in its

 Installing imo on your phone

-Like other Android app installations, installing imo on your phone is pretty easy.
+Like other Android app installations, installing it on your phone is pretty easy.
 Once you've downloaded and installed the file, it will ask you for your phone number.
-Like WhatsApp, imo identifies users by their telephone number.
-Once you’ve logged in, imo asks for permission to access your contacts, phone, and images.
+Like WhatsApp, it identifies users by their telephone number.
+Once you’ve logged in, it asks for permission to access your contacts, phone, and images.
 Without this, you’ll have to add users manually by their telephone number, which makes the process much more complicated.

 How it looks

 Visually, imo is rough around the edges.
 It looks bare and unfinished and doesn't have any distinctive colors or designs.
 Even the app icon looks amateur and when you see it beside other, more famous apps, it begins to look pretty poor.
 Inside the app, everything seems to work as you'd expect, but there's nothing great to look at.